chris-prener/areal/README.md

 `areal` performance on several data sets.
 Please [cite the paper](/inst/CITATION) if you use `areal` in your work\!

-### What is New in v0.1.6?

-This version contains updates under the hood to make it compatible with `dplyr`’s v1.0 release\!

 ## Installation

 ### Installing Dependencies